 Face it, bringing Nephenee to the finale with a blessed Wishblade and Dragonfoe skill makes EVERY part of the finale easy.

 Haar.
 Essentially a FLYING TANK.
 Massive DEF, STR, Move, andStun.
 Adding to the badassery is the fact that he has ONE EYE.
 His possible love interest and fellow dragon rider Jill.
 She chased after your boat alone in Path Of Radiance knowing damn well that she couldn't get back to land and that she wouldn't get any reinforcements.
 She ends up being essentially Haar+ if you level her up.

 Ayra.
-A tough, fighting-geared princess with the ever-so-deadly skill Ryuuseiken, which lets her hit several times in a row in one round, which can easily clean up about 85% of the enemy troops.
-Bad.
-Ass.
+A tough, fighting-geared princess with the ever-so-deadly skill Ryuuseiken, which lets her hit several times in a row in one round, which can easily clean up damn near all of the enemy troops.
+Can you say One Woman Army?

 Ephraim, who's beautiful stats will, like with Ayra, help him to easily mow down about half of the enemies on the battlefield.
 Plus, he held his own against the enemy empire for a good while before the game began, with only three soldiers at his side.
 Granted, one of those three soldiers ended up betraying him, but still.

 The first time you actually get to see him, you play as him and two other guys.
 Your mission is to storm a fortress.
 Many a player, especially first timers, went Oh Crap.
 No worries, it's one of the easiest chapters in the game, and can even be done with Just Ephraim on hard mode.